aaronsethroberson/osticket-prereqs/README.md

 <br/>
 <br/>

-Select Install and you should recieve a "Congratulations" from osTicket
+Lastly, select Install and you should recieve a "Congratulations" from osTicket
 <br/>
 <br/>